ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 1. Sum the amounts of the current document to all additional amounts listed in the *Document Amount Type Dependencies* panel.
 This requires the previous calculation of the other amounts.

-2. If the Additional Amount is marked as *Base On Lines* , then the sum from p.1 is added to the sum of the document rows, multiplied by their specific weights (if there are no weights - then we multiply by 100%).
+2. If the Additional Amount is marked as 'Base On Lines' , then the sum from p.1 is added to the sum of the document rows, multiplied by their specific weights (if there are no weights - then we multiply by 100%).

-For more information, see [Rows Weighting](https://docs.erp.net/tech/advanced/document-amounts/rows-weighting.html).
+For more information, see [Rows weighting](https://docs.erp.net/tech/advanced/document-amounts/rows-weighting.html).

-####Example 1:
+#### Example 1:

 If we have the following additional amounts: